aronilie/pokemons-app/README.md

 **Custom Hooks**: Utilizes custom hooks to manage application data and state.

-**Error Handling**: Provides user-friendly feedback for loading errors.
+**Feedback**: Provides user-friendly feedback for data load and errors.

 **Optimized Navigation**: Ensures fast navigation and rendering between components.

 **Minimal Rerendering**: Prevents unnecessary component re-renders for improved performance.

+**Responsive Design**: The application is designed to be fully responsive, ensuring a seamless experience on various screen sizes and devices.

 ## Tests